 There are 2 banks of relays.
-One bank contains 3 built-in relays, and the other bank contains 2 built-in relays.
-The relays have dry contacts that share a common bus input.
-An external voltage source must be wired to the common bus connection for each bank of relays.
+Each bank contains 3 built-in relays with dry contacts that share a common bus input.
+An external voltage source must be wired to the common Bus connection for each bank of relays.

 Each relay can be used to switch the voltage provided on its associated bus terminal to an external device or relay.
 Each relay can switch up to 3.75 A, 30 Vac/Vdc.
 The total power and current that can be switched by a bank of 3 relays cannot exceed the Class 2 limits of 100 VA or 4.2 A.